anandrajj/toy_weather_forecast/README.md

  	sbt assembly

+### Testing:

+All test cases can be executed with the below command.

+    sbt test

 ### Running:

 Command line parms must be specifed in pairs in the format `--name value`.
 Internally application validates this format & converts to a Map(name -> vlaue)